Jones, Shepard fuel Giants past Cowboys

-Daniel Jones passed for 229 yards and two touchdowns as the New York Giants kept their NFC East title hopes alive with a 23-19 victory over the Dallas Cowboys on Sunday afternoon in East Rutherford, N.J.
+Daniel Jones passed for 229 yards and two touchdowns as the New York Giants kept their NFC East title hopes alive -- albeit briefly -- with a 23-19 victory over the Dallas Cowboys on Sunday afternoon in East Rutherford, N.J.

-Sterling Shepard caught eight passes for 112 yards and a touchdown and also rushed for another score for New York (6-10), which snapped a three-game losing streak.
-The Giants, who hold the head-to-head tiebreaker with the Washington Football Team (6-9-0), can become first 10-loss team since the AFL-NFL merger to win a division title if Philadelphia (4-10-1) defeats Washington on Sunday night.
+Looking to win the division for the first time since their Super Bowl-winning 2011 season, the Giants (6-10) instead will miss out on the playoffs altogether when the Washington Football Team beat the Philadelphia Eagles on Sunday night to improve to 7-9 and win the East.

 Andy Dalton completed 29 of 47 passes for 243 yards and an interception for Dallas (6-10), which fell behind 20-6 in the first half and had a seven-game win streak over the Giants snapped.